You want smart political talk without the meltdowns?

 Now we've got thousands of schools going to remote learning again.

-Um let me play Clarence Thomas and Sam Alito in their arguments when during oral arguments when they made some comments.
+Let me play Clarence Thomas and Sam Alito in their arguments during oral arguments when they made some comments.

 It's very revealing.

-On the issue of whether you're trying to squeeze an elephant into a mousehole and the question of whether this is fundamentally different from anything that OSHA has ever done before.
+On the issue of whether you're trying to squeeze an elephant into a mousehole and the question of whether this is fundamentally different from anything that OSHA has ever done before, I want to see if it might be fundamentally different in at least two respects and get your answer to the question.

-Most OSHA reg regulations, all of the ones with which I'm a familiar, affect employees when they are on the job, but not when they are not on the job.
+Most OSHA regulations, all of the ones with which I'm familiar, affect employees when they are on the job, but not when they are not on the job.

 And this affects employees all the time.